germ-mark/distributed-mls-id/draft-xue-distributed-mls.md

 ## PROTECT

-A member Bob protects a ciphertext message and encrypting it to $U$ by encrypting it as an application message in their send group.
-As in MLS, before encrypting an application message, Bob should incorporate any DMLS updates he has received.
+A member Bob protects a ciphertext message and encrypting it to the DiMembers in $U$ by encrypting it as an application message in his Send Group, as in MLS.
+As in MLS, before encrypting an application message, Bob SHOULD incorporate any DMLS updates of his own or PSK proposals corresponding to updates in other DiMember Send Groups that he has observed.

 Each of the 3 MLS configurations of Commit are possible:
 * If Bob has observed no updates but wishes to issue an update, they can author